yongchao/motrpac_rnaseq/README.md

   `Snakemake.lsf -- -s $MOTRPAC_root/rna-seq.snakefile --config genome=rn6_ensembl_r95`

 # *Code implementation philosophy
 * The default uses `python3`, while a few tools relies on `python2`.
-Both python3 and python2 co-exists peacefully by calling `python2` for python2 specific tools.
+Both python3 and python2 co-exists peacefully by calling `python2` for python2 specific scripts.
 * Each individual component was implemented as an independent bash script file
 * The bash script follows the [strict bash mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/) with the setting of `set -euo pipefail`
 * The pipeline works for single ends file (with only `_R1` file) or paired-ends file (with `_R1` and `_R2` files) or with UMI (with `_I1` file)